rust-lang/book/nostarch/chapter20.md

 With these changes, let’s run our code and make a request.
 We’re no longer printing any data to the terminal, so we won’t see any output other than the output from Cargo.
 When you load *127.0.0.1:7878* in a web browser, you should get a blank page instead of an error.
-You’ve just hand-coded receiving an HTTP request and sending a response!
+You’ve just handcoded receiving an HTTP request and sending a response!

 ### Returning Real HTML